oracle/visualvm/integrations/vscode/README.md

 ## Monitoring Multiple Processes Simultaneously

-Whilst monitoring multiple processes concurrently is not a typical scenario, it is supported by the VisualVM Integration extension.
+Whilst monitoring multiple processes concurrently is not a typical scenario, it is supported by the VisualVM for VS Code extension.

 To start monitoring another process using VisualVM, start another application process using the *Run Without Debugging* or *Start Debugging* action, or use the **VisualVM: Select Process** command from the Command Palette.